205 (Scottish) Field Hospital

-205 (Scottish) Field Hospital is a unit of the Royal Army Medical Corps within the Army Reserve of the British Army.
+205 (Scottish) Field Hospital was a unit of the Royal Army Medical Corps within the Army Reserve of the British Army.

 History

 The hospital was formed upon the formation of the TAVR in 1967, from the amalgamation of 5th (City of Glasgow) General Hospital, 50th (Scottish) Casualty Clearing Station, 155th (Lowland) Field Ambulance, and 157th (Lowland) Field Ambulance, as 205 (Scottish) General Hospital.
 Throughout the Cold War, the hospital was under 51st (Highland) Infantry Brigade; and on transfer to war, would re-subordinate to Commander Medical BAOR, to provide 800 beds to the 4th Garrison Area.
 During the reforms implemented after the Cold War, the hospital was re-designated as 205 (Scottish) Field Hospital.
-As a consequence of Army 2020, the unit now falls under 2nd Medical Brigade, and is paired with 34 Field Hospital.
+As a consequence of Army 2020, the unit fell under 2nd Medical Brigade, and was paired with 34 Field Hospital.

-Under the Future Soldier programme, the hospital will amalgamate with 225th (Scottish) Medical Regiment to form the new 215th (Scottish) Multi-Role Medical Regiment by September 2023.
-The new regiment will come under 2nd Medical Group.
+Under the Future Soldier programme, 205 (Scottish) Field Hospital amalgamated with 225th (Scottish) Medical Regiment to form the new 215th (Scottish) Multi-Role Medical Regiment in September 2023.
+The new regiment comes under 2nd Medical Group.

-Current Structure
+Structure

-The hospital's current structure is as follows:
+The hospital's structure at disbandment was as follows: